-But where should you start?
+So, where should you start?

-1. Tune, tune, tune!
+1. Tune, tune, tune

-If you are new to the game, you have to know these cars need to be tuned for just about every modification you make to the engine.
-If the modification alters the way the engine uses air or fuel, plan on having the car tuned.
-A good route to go on is to choose all the modifications you want, do them all at once and then have the car tuned.
-That way you don’t have to go in for a re-tune after adding another piece to you puzzle.
+If you are new to the game, you have to know these cars need to be tuned for just about every engine modification you make.
+If the modification alters the way the engine uses air or fuel, plan on tuning the car.
+A good route to go is to choose all the modifications you want, do them all at once and then have the car tuned.
+That way you don’t have to go in for a retune after adding another piece to your puzzle.

-Always go to a reputable tuner!
+Always go to a reputable tuner.
 Having your cousin Tim tune your car on his laptop for the first time is a recipe for disaster.

-2. Upgrade the Exhaust
+2. Upgrade the exhaust

 It’s time to unleash the Subie rumble!

 Increasing airflow through the exhaust with a new downpipe and catback will give it that little pep in its step you want.
 There are plenty of brands and styles to choose from that all create a unique sound.

-3. Wheels and Tires
+3. Wheels and tires

 Now that your car is tuned properly and sounds great, it’s time to start looking the part.

 Familiarize yourself with proper wheel size and fitment and find the right width and offset that fits the style you’re looking for, whether you want a super-functional look or you’re a stance driver who has a sick vape rig.

 Again, sourcing a set of used wheels and tires can save you a big chunk of change.
 Oh, and please don’t refer to “wheels” as “rims.”
-Wheels are wheels, tires are tires and rims are technically the outer part of the wheel, unless you have 24″ chrome wheels from Exzibit.
+Wheels are wheels, tires are tires and rims are technically the outer part of the wheel, unless you have 24″ chrome wheels from Xzibit.

-4. Modify the Suspension
+4. Modify the suspension

-If you have more money to spend, investing in a good set of coilovers is always a great option.
+If you have more money to spend, investing in a good set of coil-overs is always a great option.
 There are great coils out there for around $1,000, and I think they’re worth every penny.
 Your car will look, ride and perform great – everything you ever wanted!

 Now, if you’re a baller and have at least $3,000 to drop on suspension, air bags are pretty slick, too.
 Ride on a cushion of air and then drop it like it’s hot with the push of a button.
-Several people have proven they perform just as well as coilovers, too.
+Several people have proven they perform just as well as coil-overs, too.

 Well, it works just like it sounds – it separates the oil from the air entering your engine to cut down on oil consumption and help eliminate detonation.
-Basically, like your air filter cleans debris from the air, an air oil separator cleans oil from the air.
+Basically, like your air filter cleans debris from the air, an air-oil separator cleans oil from the air.

-Why is this important?
-In the Boxer engine common to many Subarus, high g-forces push oil to the end of the piston, making Subarus more prone to burn oil.
+In the Boxer Subaru engines, high g-forces push oil to the end of the piston, making Subarus prone to burn oil.
 Burning oil can cause detonation, which leads to blown piston ring lands and a hefty repair bill.
 An AOS decreases blow-by (oil sneaking through the turbo) and helps eliminate oil entering the engine.
 Think of it like an insurance policy for your Boxer engine.